catalyst-cooperative/rmi-ferc1-eia/README.md

 repository](https://github.com/catalyst-cooperative/pudl), and will install it directly from GitHub.
 This can be a bit slow, as `pip` clones the entire history of the repository containing the package being installed.
 How long it takes will depend on the speed of your network connection.
+It could be a few minutes.

 In order to use this repository, you will need a recent copy of the PUDL database.
 You You can either create one for yourself by [running the ETL